antnsn/Lexorium/readme.md

   - Directly manage your notes from the Table of Contents, with the ability to delete sections using a simple trashcan icon.

 - **Open Source**:
-  - Lexorium is fully open-source, licensed under the ISC License.
+  - Fully open-source, licensed under the ISC License.
 Contributions are welcome!

 ## Installation

-All releases of **Lexorium** can be found here: [Lexorium Releases](https://github.com/antnsn/Lexorium/releases)
+All releases of **Lexorium** can be found here: [Lexorium Releases](https://github.com/antnsn/Lexorium/releases).

 > **Important:**
-> Because of unverified developer status, the macOS app needs to be granted permission to be opened.
+> Due to unverified developer status, the macOS app requires manual permission to be opened.
 > [How to guide](https://support.apple.com/en-us/102445)

 ## Usage

-1. **Create a new note**:
+1. **Create a New Note**:
    - In the top menu, go to: `File` -> `New`.
-   - Type a new file name and save it in a suitable location.
+   - Enter a new file name and save it in a suitable location.

 2. **Adding Notes**:
    - Enter a header and body in the input fields.
 Notes are saved in markdown format and appear in the Table of Contents for easy navigation.